sk394/travelmate/README.md

 npm i @supabase/auth-helpers-nextjs @supabase/supabase-js

-// Get types for tables from supabase cli using npx supabase gen types typescript --project-id oshbfhevcsvvxhxajeeb > lib/database.types.ts
+// Get types for tables from supabase cli using npx supabase gen types typescript --project-id xfwmosaoklbnxqmtuqve > lib/database.types.ts

 for id go to project settings and copy referce id
 // everytime you add or modify the database run, this above code